Above: Just about to reach 3000 metres.

 After Plan Bouchet was brutally tough but incredibly fun.
 Roughly 4 kms, on very rocky, slippery path / ski piste at occasionally impossible steepness.
 We’ve skied this slope several times.
 From Val Thorens …. on the other side of the summit …. this is often the sunniest piste early in the morning during the shorter days of January.

 Often too difficult for me to ride:

 I must admit I pushed a lot.
 But I jumped back on the bike at every opportunity.
 12% seemed like false flat luxury.
 Slowly, but steadily I made progress towards the always visible ski lift cabin at the top.

-Looking at the map, the road summits just next to – but not over – Col de Caron (2996 metres).
+The road summits at Col de Rosael – signed as 3000 metres but actually 2977m.
+It’s just next to – but not over – Col de Caron (2996 metres).
 Passing through to the Val Thorens side the road goes up to the top of another télécabine at 3003 metres.
 WOOOOHOOOO!

 Approaching the summit:

 I explored briefly the ridge passing over Col de la Montée du Fond (2974 metres) (loosely translated, perhaps: Pass of the Climb to the Far End).
 I relaxed on the ridge taking in all the views in every direction.
 I was deliriously pleased.